 Elena Carazo: PhD student, Columbia University, Co-President Women in Science at Columbia University, USA.

 Lucia Banci: Professor, CIRRMP, Italy.

 Margarida Archer: Principal Investigator, Macromolecular Crystallography Unit, ITQB, Portugal.

 Susan Daenke: Instruct-ERIC Coordinator, University of Oxford, UK.

 The Women in Science Workshop is sponsored by Instruct-ULTRA, so that registration can be free of charge.
-Since places are limited, we advise early registration, by clicking here.
+Since places are limited, we advise early registration.

 In order to allow participants to attend the Women in Science Workshop and Structural Biology Conference who would not otherwise be able to come due to financial restraints, Instruct-ULTRA is sponsoring four fellowships.

 Instruct-ULTRA and NHRF are sponsoring four fellowships for women scientists to attend the Women in Science (WIS) Workshop and stay on for the Biennial conference.

 Fellowships will cover economy travel plus shared accommodation for 2 nights (twin room).

 Applicants should send a 200 word statement justifying their motivation to attend the Women in Science Workshop and the Instruct Biennial Conference and a letter of recommendation from their supervisor or manager to email@example.com.
 The applicants who will submit an abstract upon registration should also send a copy of the abstract to the same address.